sau-anik-9/Task-Manager/README.md

-# MERN Task Manager
+# Task Manager

-A MERN application for basic tasks management.
+A MERN application for basic task management.

 ## Tools and Technologies